mohammad-ahmadi-r/Formmaker-V2/README.md

-# Form-maker
+# Form-maker/ full-stack application

 Using this app;

-01_ After Singup/Singin ,you can create form with multiple fields;
+01_ After Singup/Singin (Email Verification), you can create form with multiple fields;

 02_ send your form link to anyone you want to fill it;